 Xie Yongxiang attended sishu private school for five years, studying the Confucian classics.
 He married when he was 12 sui, his bride 15—such early marriages were quite common in Hebei, by contrast with north Shanxi.
+That was also the last year the village performed rain rituals.
 He joined the village ritual association at 16 sui, and after becoming an underground Party member in 1942, aged 27 sui, he still continued taking part in the activities of the Hongyang teachings (Laofomen, Tea-leaves teachings) sect, as well as the Tea Tent Association (Chapeng hui).
 From 1955 he served as Party secretary of the village, stepping aside in 1958 as the people’s communes were imposed.

 When class statuses were allotted upon land reform in the late 1940s, they considered not only people’s material property but also whether they were “upright” (zheng 正).
 This may sound purely political, but perhaps it was also a recognition of traditional morality.
 The quota was to attack 15–30% of villagers: for this purpose, obstinate elements, “immoral” people (renpin buzheng 人品步正) and bullies might be labelled “rich peasants”.